Macrobdella decora: Interactions with humans

 Macrobdella decora may parasitize humans and is often encountered by people swimming in Canada and the northern United States.
 Sometimes swimming areas have had to be restricted or closed due to the leech's presence.
 In Europe, Hirudo medicinalis was traditionally used for bloodletting.
 Despite its common name as a "medicinal leech", M. decora was historically not used very often for this purpose.
-However, there is some evidence of their medicinal use as a replacement to the European leeches, specifically in Philadelphia during the 19th century.
+However, there is some evidence of their medicinal use as a replacement to European leeches, specifically in Philadelphia during the 19th century.
 Indeed, Addison Emery Verrill, writing in 1872, noted M. decoras use by doctors as a stand-in for "imported leeches", and he noted the North American species was "equally efficacious".
 It is possible that human leech-trading helped move leeches between water bodies.
-Today, they are sometimes used as and transported for fishing bait, but they are not a very favoured choice, as they have a tendency to get free of collection traps and fish are claimed anecdotally to find them less attractive than other leech species.
+According to a 2024 paper, they are sometimes used by anglers for fishing bait, and they may be transported for that reason.
+However, they are not a preferred choice, due to a tendency to get free of collection traps.
+Fish are also claimed anecdotally by fishers to find them less attractive than other leech species.